 • Mopeds or anything that resembles a motorcycle

-• Cargo e-bikes (>55 kg)
+• Cargo e-bikes (>55 kilograms)

 • E-bikes powered by a throttle

-Where can I ride an E-scooter or E-bike?
+Where can I ride an e-scooter or e-bike?

 FacilityImageDefinition